zheweizhang1/Web_Development_Course/class_3_css/readme.md

 ## 7. Notes
-* Next class flex, Grid, bootstrap, and javascript
+* Next class flex, Grid, bootstrap
 * Play with box-model on chrome
 * Homework: None
 * Note that class="first second" is how you assign two classes to the same tag.